yuzhelu/ParallelFinalHistogram/README.md

 Open up the CMakeList.txt file and update the add_executable argument in line 12 to point to the directory where you stored the MPI_Histogram.cpp file.

 Now Open up a command prompt and ssh into heracles and sign in.
+Use

+	ssh node18

-Use “ssh node18” to access node 18.
+to access node 18.

 Navigate to the directory where both files are stored.
 Once there, run the commands

-cmake .
+	cmake
 	make

 Now the program is ready to be ran.

+Input:

-Input: ./MPI_Histogram “image_name”
+	./MPI_Histogram <image_name>